matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 This provides a record within the room of the result of the verification.

 Any subsequent key verification messages relating to the same request are ignored.

+Although a client may have successfully completed its side of the verification, it may wait until receiving an `m.key.verification.done` (or `m.key.verification.cancel`) event from the other device before informing the user that the verification was successful or unsuccessful.

 #### Other events